ToxicFrog/doom-mods/laevis/README.md

 ## Basic Gameplay

 Dealing damage earns your current weapon XP based on the amount of damage dealt (with a bonus for attacking more powerful enemies; shooting an archvile gets you more XP than shooting an imp).
-Once your weapon gains enough XP, it levels up, and you are presented with a choice of four randomly selected abilities it can learn or upgrade.
+Once your weapon gains enough XP, it levels up, and the next time you open the Laevis info screen you are presented with a choice of four randomly selected abilities it can learn or upgrade.
 Each subsequent level on a weapon takes more XP to earn, but more powerful upgrades can only be unlocked on high-level weapons.
 (For a complete list of available upgrades, see the end of this file.)

-Every ten weapon levels (which don't have to be on the same weapon), you also gain a player upgrade.
+Every seven weapon levels (which don't have to be on the same weapon), you also gain a player upgrade.
 This is a powerful bonus that affects everything you do, no matter what weapon you're wielding.

 Laevis has a great many configuration options; these are all available via the gzDoom options menu, and have in-game tooltips explaining what they do.